-Since 2003, the Mercy Centre has been faithfully responding to the needs of justice and ecology.
-Over the past couple of years, a Board of Directors led by Rita Janes has been appointed to effectively continue the mission.
-The current members of our Board include:
+Since 2003, MCEJ has been faithfully responding to the needs of justice and ecology.
+The current members of our Board continue this mission:

 Over the years Rita has been involved in a wide variety of professional and volunteer groups, locally and nationally.
 She was elected as president and editor for the NLTA Mathematics Council for several years; the Board of Directors of the National Council of Teachers of Mathematics(NCTM); Canadian representative to the National Council of Supervisors of Mathematics Board of Directors; Chair of NCTM Professional Development Services Committee and Affiliated Services Committee.
 Rita served on the National Board of the Catholic Women’s League of Canada and presently is a member of the Board of Directors of the Catholic Women’s Leadership Foundation.